baselime/docs/faq.md

 ## How does Baselime count events for billing?

 Baselime counts the number of events daily and updates your dashboard accordingly.
-Baselime does not count Amazon CloudWatch metrics or Amazon CloudTrail logs as part of the monthly event cap.
+Baselime does not count Amazon CloudTrail logs as part of the monthly event cap.
 All other events are counted, including the `START`, `END` and `REPORT` log lines from serverless functions.

 ---